usds/discovery-sprint-guide/_pages/cases.md

 # Case studies

->While this guide serves as best practices, we know that each sprint will differ depending on the organization you're engaging with and their needs.
-If you've participated in a discovery sprint, we'd love for your to share your story because there isn't going to be one way to do things.
+>While this guide serves as best practice, we know that each discovery sprint will differ depending on the organization you're engaging with and their needs.
+Since there isn't one way to run sprints, if you've participated in one, we'd love for your to share your story.
 Fill out the <a href="https://github.com/usds/discovery-sprint-guide/issues/new?assignees=&labels=&template=----case-study-addition.md&title=" target="_blank">case study template</a> to be included.

 <!-- ## Agency Name: Project Name
 **Problem statement**